szalontai-muso/speechexec-enterprise-integrator-guide/docs/see/enterprise-app-interface/endpoints/dms/15_Dms_QueryUsers.md

 The list of `SpeechExec Enterprise` author users can be queried using the `GET /dms/users` endpoint.
 This endpoint does not require any parameters.

-The query first collects those users who satisfy the following criterias:
-- those direct members of `SEEAllowedAuthMobile` AD group who are also direct members of any sub-group in `SEEAllowedAuth` AD group
-- all direct members of those sub-groups in `SEEAllowedAuthMobile` AD group, which has a matching named sub-group in the `SEEAllowedAuth` AD group

-Then all these users are validated if they are members of the `SpeechExec Enterprise` subsystem and only the valid users are involved in the result.
+All the users are validated if they are members of the `SpeechExec Enterprise` subsystem and only the valid users are involved in the result.

 The call returns with the following JSON response: